mkobetic/blog/content/post/2312-test-ergonomics/index.md

 This may seem somewhat trivial in terms of the implementation aspects, but I think its power stems exactly from that simplicity and is amplified by the minimalism and ease of writing these tests.
 Any competent user of the tool can write a test, no need to be a programmer.
 I find that brilliant.

-I absolutely agree with Russ that ergonomics and quality of the test suite is paramount.
+I absolutely agree with Russ that ergonomics of the test suite is paramount.
 What I mean by ergonomics is

 1. The tests are easy to read and write, brevity is a big part of this.
 If most of the test is long lines of boilerplate code, that's not readable even if it spells things out very clearly.
 It wastes too much mental energy.